 “…I didn’t know any of the speakers but I could relate to absolutely everybody’s story.”

-The Safe Driving program is an opportunity for victim(s)/survivors of DUI (alcohol and drugs) and reckless driving incidents to share their stories and personal experiences.
+The Safe Driving program is an opportunity for people who have been harmed by reckless driving as well as participants in those incidents to share their stories and personal experiences.
 Speakers find participating helpful in the healing process and can influence those listening to make better choices.